jameson-c/viz-portfolio/assignment_3_4.md

 To return to the front page, click [here](https://jameson-c.github.io/viz-portfolio).
 ## Critiquing a bad graph (that I made)
 This graphic was made for congressional staffers who were working on the big 'farm' bill of the 115th Session of Congress.
 These bills are only passed every 5 years and have important implications for the SNAP program (also known as food stamps, colloquially).
 Many of the debates around this time centered around preventing fraud in the program and, because the issue was of congressional interest, my supervisor authored [Errors and Fraud in the Supplemental Nutrition Assistance Program](https://crsreports.congress.gov/product/pdf/R/R45147).
 I was enlisted to help design data visualizations and perform some general research assistance duties.
 This graph was meant to give staffers a clear initial view of some seriously overlooked perpetrators of fraud in the program: convenience store retailers.
+#### Next, a disclaimer
+I would like to note that the perpetrators of trafficking are _retailers_ who (generally speaking) sell cash to individuals in exchange for their SNAP benefits.
+Trafficking is a term of art which embeds a negative connotation to everyone involved in that transaction.
+However, it is worth noting that SNAP is a program which [prohibits](https://ncoa.org/article/what-can-you-buy-with-snap) funds from being spent on hot food and personal items such as diapers.
+So it is entirely feasible to me that _people_ who participate in trafficking are simply fulfilling important economic needs which the program does not provide for.
+In that case, I would not see those dollars as being wasted, necessarily.
+The issue is complex and deeper than 'trafficking bad.'
+These considerations are important to Congress, but what to do about it is an entirely separate question.

+### The Critique
+Rant over.
+Now, the graph.

 ![Screenshot](A_bad_graph.png)